pknviki95/Python/concepts/Datatypes/README.md

 ## Integer datatypes - int():

-- Integers – No limit to the value of integers
+- Integers – No limit to the value of integers.
-- By default Python takes integer as decimal value
+- By default Python takes integer as decimal value.

 ```python
         1,1234